-Drink driving is a very serious offence and convictions can have life-changing consequences.
-Getting specialist advice and taking the right actions can mean the difference between a fine, points on your licence or even a prison sentence.
+Drink driving is a serious criminal offence and if you are found guilty, a conviction can have life changing consequences.
+Seeking specialist legal advice and taking the right actions from this advice can mean the difference between receiving a fine, points on your licence or even a prison sentence.

 Drink driving and the law

-If you are stopped by the police under suspicion that you are over the drinking driving limit you will be asked to carry out a breathalyser test by the side of the road.
-In England and Wales the alcohol limit is 35 microgrammes per 100 millilitres of breath.
-If taken to the police station you will be asked to provide a further sample with a complex breathalyser.
-Further tests may also be carried out on blood and urine samples.
+If you are stopped by the police under suspicion that you are over the drinking driving limit you will be asked to carry out an immediate breathalyser test by the side of the road.
+In England and Wales the legal alcohol limit is 35 microgrammes per 100 millilitres of breath.

 It is impossible to say exactly how many units you can drink in order to remain under the legal drink drive limit.
-The level of alcohol in your blood will depend upon a range of different things including your age, weight, sex metabolism and what you’ve eaten.
+The level of alcohol in your blood will depend upon a range of different factors including:

 What are the penalties for drink driving?